crantok/formtree/README.md

 type derived from map[string][]string .
 (One use of the url.Values type is http.Request.PostForm).
 The created tree has the kind of structure that json.Unmarshal builds when unmarhsalling to an empty interface.
-The leaf nodes of the tree all have type []string and are the values taken from the original map.
+The leaf nodes of the tree all have type string or []string and are the values taken from the original map.

 ## Why?